 Pricing is largely the same as the revolver, with term loans receiving a drawn margin on top of a benchmark rate, which may be LIBOR or the Prime Rate.

-Other Corporate Banking Products
+What are the Other Corporate Banking Products?

-While term loans and revolvers are the most common products offered by the corporate bank, they also provide clients with letters of credit and bridge financing.
+While term loans (TLs) and revolvers are the most common products offered by the corporate bank, they also provide clients with letters of credit and bridge financing.

 Letters of Credit (Standby and Performance)

-When a company promises to pay another company, the recipient may sometimes request a letter of credit to ensure that they will get paid.
+When a company promises to pay another company, the recipient may sometimes request a letter of credit (LOC) to ensure that they will get paid.

 A letter of credit is a letter from the bank promising payment will be made, providing backing from the bank, and effectively replacing the credit risk of the creditor / borrower with that of the bank.

-Banks usually charge 50-75 bps for investment grade corporates and upwards of 100-150 bps for riskier companies, but can be reduced if certain actions are taken, such as cash collateralizing the letters of credit amount.
+Corporate banks usually charge 50-75 bps for investment grade corporates and upwards of 100-150 bps for riskier companies, but can be reduced if certain actions are taken, such as cash collateralizing the letters of credit amount.

 Sellers in M&A transactions often require that the buyer’s funding be secured as a condition to close, so buyers turn to banks to indicate they are committed to financing.